vijv/assignment/README.md

 # Assignment

 ## SQL
-Please look at **customer_retention.sql** file.
+- Please look at **customer_retention.sql** file.
 I have added my comments around few SQL clauses.
+- I have also added a **customer_retention_jinja.sql** file.
+SQL here is exactly the same, but it uses JINJA to create as many retention months the user desires by updating num_months variable

 ## Modelling
 I have added many markdown comments in the jupyter notebook **modelling.ipynb** that cover (a) to (d) parts of the question.
 Part (e) is covered below: